do-ob-io/config/packages/vite-lib-config/README.md

 # Vite Library Configuration

-Base configuration for building a library package with Vite.
+Base configuration for building a NodeJS library package with Vite.
+This configuration is only for modern ESM TypeScript projects.
+TypeScript can be toggled off.

 ## Installation